hyperfiddle/electric/Readme.md

 # Known Issues
 (updated 2022 May 14)

 What works?

 - See Photon test coverage; tests are passing
 - try/catch, case, if, p/fn, p/defn, p/def, binding, all work

-- Photon issues and language gaps
+Photon issues and language gaps
 - No destructuring yet
 - No recursion yet
 - No variable fn arity yet
 - no clojure.core/fn inside Photon blocks yet
 - Pending will replay effects
 - What works has test coverage
-- HFQL is half baked
-  - what works has test coverage
+- HFQL is half baked (what works has test coverage)
 - Malformed programs can hang the JVM (including HFQL which is WIP)
   - Open MacOS Activity Monitor and filter by "java" to see if your JVM is hung
-  - best to run like this until we can mitigate it
+  - best to run with Activity Monitor open until we can mitigate it

 # IDE setup
 Cursive: